 Key takeaways

-• Silence trimming = find quiet regions, cut them, stitch the rest.
-On iOS the clean path is AVAudioEngine + AVAudioPCMBuffer to detect silence, and AVAssetExportSession with an AVMutableComposition to render the trimmed file.
+• To remove silence from audio on iOS, find the quiet regions, cut them, stitch the rest.
+The clean path is AVAudioFile + AVAudioPCMBuffer to detect silence, then AVMutableComposition + AVAssetExportSession to render the trimmed file.
+All on-device, no server.

-• Get the detection thresholds right or users hate it.
-“Silence” is not absolute zero — ambient noise sits around -60 to -50 dBFS, conversational pauses at -45 to -30 dBFS.
-Target an adjustable threshold with 250–400 ms minimum silence length and 50–100 ms padding around each cut.
+• Get the thresholds right or users hate it.
+“Silence” isn’t absolute zero — ambient noise sits around -60 to -50 dBFS, conversational pauses at -45 to -30 dBFS.
+Ship an adjustable threshold with 250–400 ms minimum silence length and 50–100 ms padding around each cut.

-• Trim in a background task, not on the main thread.
-A 30-minute voice memo can take 10–30 s to analyse on-device; run the scan off-main, report progress via Progress, and keep the UI responsive.
+• Trim off the main thread.
+A 30-minute voice memo takes 10–30 s to scan on-device; run it off-main, report progress, keep the UI alive.
+On iOS 18+ the async states(updateInterval:) sequence gives you export progress.

 • Trimmed files shrink 30–55% on talk-heavy content.
-Real gain on podcast, voice note, and language-learning recordings we have shipped.
-Aggressive thresholds hit 60% but start to clip consonants — tune per domain.
+Real gain on podcast, voice-note, and language-learning recordings we’ve shipped.
+Aggressive thresholds hit 60% but start clipping consonants — tune per domain.

 • Fora Soft has shipped this in production.
-We run silence-trim pipelines for Input Logger, Speakk, and VocalViews.
-See § Mini case.
+We run silence-removal pipelines for Input Logger, Speakk, and VocalViews.
+See the mini case below.

 Why Fora Soft wrote this playbook

-We have been building audio and video products since 2005 — custom audio-processing, language-learning apps, voice-note platforms, market-research recorders.
-Silence trimming is one of those features that sounds trivial until you implement it naively, ship it, and users start complaining that their sentences get clipped or that a 12-minute memo took 45 seconds to process.
+We’ve built audio and video products since 2005 — custom audio-processing, language-learning apps, voice-note platforms, market-research recorders — 250+ projects with a 50-engineer in-house team.
+Removing silence sounds trivial until you implement it naively, ship it, and users start complaining that sentences get clipped or that a 12-minute memo took 45 seconds to process.

-Shipping silence trimming in an audio or video iOS app this quarter?
+Shipping silence removal in an iOS audio or video app this quarter?

-We have built and tuned silence-trim pipelines for podcast, language-learning, and market-research products.
-Share your use case and we will return a thresholds-and-scope plan in one call.
+We’ve built and tuned these pipelines for podcast, language-learning, and market-research products.
+Share your use case and we’ll return a thresholds-and-scope plan in one call.

 1. Scan.
 Walk the audio in short windows (10–50 ms) and compute the RMS or peak amplitude of each window.
-Convert to dBFS so your thresholds make sense across different mic gains.
+Convert to dBFS so your thresholds mean the same thing across different mic gains.

 2. Decide.
-A window is “silent” if its level is under a threshold (typically -40 to -30 dBFS) for at least a minimum run length (300–500 ms).
-Short dips inside speech don’t count — we don’t want to cut the pause between words.
+A window is silent if its level stays under a threshold (typically -45 to -32 dBFS) for at least a minimum run length (300–500 ms).
+Short dips inside speech don’t count — you don’t want to cut the pause between words.

 3. Render.
-Stitch the non-silent segments back together, applying a fade of 20–50 ms at each cut to avoid audible clicks, and export the result.
-On iOS, that is an AVMutableComposition with each non-silent segment inserted in order, plus AVMutableAudioMix for the fade volume ramps, then AVAssetExportSession.
+Stitch the non-silent segments together, apply a 20–50 ms fade at each cut to kill clicks, and export.
+On iOS that’s an AVMutableComposition with each kept segment inserted in order, an AVMutableAudioMix for the fade ramps, then AVAssetExportSession.

-Four product categories get an outsized return from shipping this feature:
+Four product categories get an outsized return from this feature:

 1. Voice notes and voice-first messaging.
-Trim a 90-second rambling voice note down to 40 seconds and send it.
-Receivers appreciate the tighter playback; senders get a passive “edit” for free.
+Trim a 90-second rambling voice note to 40 seconds before it sends.
+Receivers get tighter playback; senders get a free passive edit.

 2. Podcast and audiobook authoring.
-Creators record long takes with think-pauses, coffee sips, and re-starts.
-Silence trim is the first pass of any mobile podcast editor.
+Creators record long takes full of think-pauses, coffee sips, and restarts.
+Silence removal is the first pass of any mobile podcast editor.

 3. Language-learning and speech-therapy apps.
 Users record answers to prompts.
-Trimming the hesitation before the answer makes speech-recognition scoring dramatically more accurate.
+Trimming the hesitation before the answer makes speech-recognition scoring far more accurate — that’s the mini case below.

-4. Market research and qualitative video research.
-Hours of interview footage reduced by 30%+ without losing content; analyst review time drops proportionally.
+4. Market research and qualitative video.
+Hours of interview footage shrink 30%+ without losing content; analyst review time drops with it.
+It’s exactly what we do on VocalViews, a research marketplace with 1M+ participants.

 Architecture — detection and render layers

 On iOS the pipeline splits cleanly into a detection layer and a render layer.
-Keep them decoupled so you can swap in an ML-based voice-activity detector later without touching the export code.
+Keep them decoupled so you can swap in a neural voice-activity detector later without touching the export code.
+If you want the audio fundamentals under this, our Audio for Video knowledge base covers sample rate, dBFS, and loudness.

 | Layer | APIs | Output |